-List MECH-2 Chose ENGG4220, Or one of: List MECH-1 Suggested Elective Sequence for prerequisites and co-requisites ENGG4030 (Semester 8) Manufacturing Systems Design ENGG3070 (Semester 6) ENGG3120 (Semester 7) ENGG4460 (Semester 7) ENGG4050 (Semester 8) ENGG4280 (Semester 8) ENGG4310 (Semester 8) Wind and Solar Energy ENGG2030 (Semester 5) ENGG2050 (Semester 6) ENGG4350 (Semester 8) ENGG4400 (Semester 7) Biomechanical Engineering Design ENGG3170 (Semester 7) ENGG4480 (Semester 8) Advanced Mechatronic System Design ENGG3490 (Semester 6) ENGG3640 (Semester 7) ENGG4460 (Semester 7) ENGG4430 (Semester 8)
+List MECH-2 Chose ENGG4220, Or one of: List MECH-1 Suggested Elective Sequence for prerequisites and co-requisites ENGG4030 (Semester 8) Manufacturing Systems Design ENGG3070 (Semester 6) ENGG3120 (Semester 7) ENGG4460 (Semester 7) ENGG4050 (Semester 8) ENGG4280 (Semester 8) ENGG4310 (Semester 8) Wind and Solar Energy ENGG2030 (Semester 4) ENGG2050 (Semester 6) ENGG4350 (Semester 8) ENGG4400 (Semester 7) Biomechanical Engineering Design ENGG3170 (Semester 7) ENGG4480 (Semester 8) Advanced Mechatronic System Design ENGG3490 (Semester 6) ENGG3640 (Semester 7) ENGG4460 (Semester7)

 All elective course offerings are subject to a minimum enrolment of 10 students.
 Courses may be cancelled by the university at any time if enrolment is less than 10.
 Semester offerings for courses may change without notice.
-Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in the elective lists within this program guide.
+Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in this program guide.